CEED/libCEED/examples/solids/index.rst

       \gamma(\bm E) = \gamma(Q \bm E Q^T)

 for all orthogonal matrices :math:`Q`.
-Consequently, we may assume without loss of generality that :math:`\bm E` is diagonal, and take its set of eigenvalues as the invariants.
+Consequently, we may assume without loss of generality that :math:`\bm E` is diagonal and take its set of eigenvalues as the invariants.
 It is clear that there can be only three invariants, and there are many alternate choices, such as :math:`\operatorname{trace}(\bm E), \operatorname{trace}(\bm E^2), \lvert \bm E \rvert`, and combinations thereof.
 It is common in the literature for invariants to be taken from :math:`\bm C = \bm I_3 + 2 \bm E` instead of :math:`\bm E`.

 For example, if we take the compressible Neo-Hookean model,